tamarin-prover/teaching/README.md

 # Teaching Materials for the Tamarin Prover

-This repository contains teaching materials related to the Tamarin Prover.
+This repository contains teaching materials related to the [Tamarin Prover](http://tamarin-prover.github.io/).
+These materials complement the official [Tamarin manual](https://tamarin-prover.github.io/manual/).

 ## One-day tutorial